kenOfYugen/dotfiles/README.md

 cd dotfiles
 git submodule update --remote --merge
 ```

+My neovim configuration uses `packer.nvim`, which should install itself.
+After opening `nvim` again, do `:PackerSync`.
+Also, make sure you have all the lsp's installed.

 ### Dependencies
 The following aren't really dependencies (some are), but they are what you need to clone my setup exactly.